reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 You will notice a couple of new annotations in the class above.

-### @Indexed Annotation
+### `@Indexed` Annotation

 As the name suggests, with `@Indexed` we make this entity eligible for indexing.
 I have also given the index the name `idx_post` which is not required.

 By default, Hibernate Search will use the fully qualified class name as the index name.

-### @Field Annotation
+### `@Field` Annotation
 We need to apply the `@Field` annotation on all the fields that we wish to search, sort or need for projection.

-`@Field` has several properties which you can set to customize its behavior but if you stick to the defaults it will exhibit the following behavior:
+`@Field` has several properties which we can set to customize its behavior but if we stick to the defaults it will exhibit the following behavior:
-* Hibernate will index and store it's value under the same field name on which it's annotated.
+* Hibernate will index and store its value under the same field name on which it's annotated.
 For instance, value of `Post` classes' `hashTags` will be stored in the `hashTags` field.
 * Elasticsearch will map this field to it's `text` type and will also apply a default analyzer on it.
-For instance, `hashTags` field's value '#food#health' after getting analyzed will be internally stored as `['food', 'health]`.
+For instance, if the `hashTags` field has the value '#food#health', it will be internally stored as `['food', 'health]` after being analyzed.

 Now, let's look at the `Post` class and zoom in on some fields to see how we can change the handling of the fields by setting various properties of `@Field` annotation.

-#### Name Property
 `@Field(name = "body")` - As I said in the previous section we don't need to set the `name` property if we are content with the class field name.
 But, if that's not the case then we can always use `name` property to override it.

-#### @Analyzer And Multi-Field Feature
+### `@Analyzer` And Multi-Field Feature
 `@Field(name = "bodyFiltered", analyzer = @Analyzer(definition = "stop"))` - We can also apply multiple `@Field` annotations on a single field.
 Here I have given a different name to the field and have also provided a different analyzer.

 This allows us to perform different kinds of search operations on the same entity field.
 We can also pass different analyzers using the `analyzer` property.
 Here, I have passed `stop` value in the analyzer definition which refers to an in-built Elasticsearch analyzer called "Stop Analyzer".
 It removes common stop words ('is','an', etc) that aren't very helpful while querying.

 Here's a list of other
 [Elasticsearch's Built-in Analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html).

-#### @Normalizer
+### `@Normalizer`

-The `tag` field which is an enum will mostly consist of a single word.
+The `tag` field, which is an enum, will mostly consist of a single word.
 We don't need to analyze such fields.
 So, instead, we can either set the `analyze` property of `@Field` to
 `Analyze.NO` or we can apply a `normalizer`.
 Hibernate will then treat this field as `keyword`.

-The 'lowercase' normalizer that I have used here will be applied both at the time of indexing and searching.
+The 'lowercase' normalizer
+that I have used here will be applied both at the time of indexing and searching.
 So, both 'MOVIE' or 'movie' value will be a match.

-#### @SortableField
+### `@SortableField`

-It's a companion annotation of `@Field`.
+The `@SortableField` annotation is a companion annotation of `@Field`.
 When we add `@SortableField` to a field, Elasticsearch will optimize the index for sorting operations over those fields.
 We can still perform sorting operations over other fields which are not marked with this annotation but that will have some performance penalties.